UoA-eResearch/2021-09-09-software-carpentry/index.md

 {% endunless %}
 {% endif %}

-<p><strong>Update on 20 August:</strong> Registration is still open for this workshop, but it may be postponed if in-person teaching is not possible.
+<div class="alert alert-warning"><strong>Update on 20 August:</strong> Registration is still open for this workshop, but it may be postponed if in-person teaching is not possible.
 An update will be sent next week to everyone who registered.
-Stay safe and kia kaha!</p>
+Stay safe and kia kaha!</div>

 {% comment %}
 EVENTBRITE